scalajp/2017.scalamatsuri.org/_candidates_en/YasuyukiFukai_1.md

   - Tools
   - Others
 ---
-Using a JDI(Java Debug Interface) tool as an example, I will show how to create a Graphic User Interface (GUI) application using ScalaFX.
+Using a JDI (Java Debug Interface) tool as an example, I will show how to create a Graphic User Interface (GUI) application using ScalaFX.
-JDI is an API to monitor and control the execution of applications by setting up break points and showing classload events.
+JDI is an API used to monitor and control the execution of applications by setting up break points and showing classload events.

-In this session, we will implement a GUI aplication using ScalaFX that retrieves test coverages via JDI.
+In this session, we will implement a GUI application using ScalaFX that retrieves test coverages via JDI.